SheCodesAustralia/workshopcontent/content/html_and_css/8_css_properties/2_layout.md

 {{% /notice %}}

-Let's upack that.
+Let's unpack that.

-There are several different values for `display`, we'll just focus on three of them:
+There are several different values for `display`, but right now we'll just focus on three of them:

 - `display: block`
-    - This tells the element to take up the whole line, don't let anything beside them.
+    - This tells the element to take up the whole line, stopping anything else from displaying beside it.
 - `display: inline`
-    - This tells the element to allow other elements to be on the same line.
+    - This tells the element to allow other elements to be displayed beside it.
 - `display: inline-block`
-    - This it he same as inline, but allows you to also specify the width of the element.
+    - This is the same as inline, but allows you to also specify the width of the element.

 ![Graphic comparing block vs inline](../../images/display.png)

 When we set the cards to be `inline-block`, we told them they can be side by side while still maintaining the width we set earlier of `25%`.

-# Step 3
+# Step 3 TODO remove?

 The cards are side by side, but they aren't quite aligned evenly.